Webhook integration with audit log events

 - Delete

-Step 5: Examining Webhook Details - Initial State
+Step 5: Examine Webhook details - Initial State

-- The webhook name and URL are displayed at the top
+- The webhook name and URL at the top

-- There is a table listing events (Event ID, Event Category, Date columns)
+- A table listing events (Event ID, Event Category, Date columns)

 - Initially, a "No Data" message appears because no events have been triggered yet